-The following number of absences may require replacement of a member: three (3) consecutive absences, or attendance reflecting absences constituting 25% of the Board's regular meetings over a 12-month period (Please see Section 4.08 of the Bylaws)
+The following number of absences may require the replacement of a member: three (3) consecutive absences or attendance reflecting absences constituting 25% of the Board's regular meetings over a 12-month period (Please see Section 4.08 of the Bylaws)

-Board Members are required to comply with Texas Open Meetings Act.
-At Board meetings, this includes ensuring that all conversation is on topic in accordance with the published Agenda while in Open Session and Executive Session.
-Board Members also are required to comply with the Texas Public Information Act.
-Appropriate training will be provided by the City of Wylie prior to serving on the Board and ongoing training opportunities will be provided to you by the Wylie EDC.
+Board Members are required to comply with the Texas Open Meetings Act.
+At Board meetings, this includes ensuring that all conversations are on-topic in accordance with the published Agenda while in Open Sessions and Executive Sessions.
+Board Members are also required to comply with the Texas Public Information Act.
+The City of Wylie will provide appropriate training prior to serving on the Board, and the Wylie EDC will provide ongoing training opportunities.